Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Method details

-To quantify how cluster activity varied with the $\Delta_{H}^{E}$ arousal modulation (Fig.~\ref{f:mean_field_vs_sims}B) or intracluster coupling $J_{EE}^{+}$ (Fig.~\ref{f:mft_sims_baseline_Jeeplus_sweep}), we computed active and inactive cluster firing rates during the pre-stimulus period of simulated trials (here taken as the window spanning [-0.8, -0.1]s relative to stimulus onset).
-In a given trial, we first computed the time-dependent cluster firing rate $r_c(t)$ of every excitatory cluster (Sec.~\ref{s:cluster_rates}).
-A cluster was considered ``active" at time $t$ if $r_{c}(t) \geq 15$ spks/sec.
+To quantify how cluster activity varied with arousal (Fig.~\ref{f:mean_field_vs_sims}B) or the intracluster weight factor $J_{EE}^{+}$ (Fig.~\ref{f:mft_supp}B), we computed active and inactive cluster firing rates during the pre-stimulus period of each trial (here taken as the window spanning [-0.8, -0.1]s relative to stimulus onset).
+To determine the active and inactive rates, we first computed the time-dependent cluster firing rate $r_c(t)$ of every excitatory cluster in each trial (see section ``\textit{\nameref{s:cluster_rates}}").
+We then computed the average pre-stimulus cluster firing rate across time and trials, which we denote as $\langle r_{c}^{\mathrm{base}} \rangle$.
+In a given trial, a cluster was considered ``active" at time $t$ if its baseline-subtracted firing rate, $g_{c}(t) = r_{c}(t) - \langle r_{c}^{\mathrm{base}} \rangle$, was greater than zero (i.e., $g_c(t) > 0 $).
 Given this criteria for cluster activation, we determined the number of active clusters $n_A$ as a function of time during the pre-stimulus period.
 By pooling across all time points with a particular value of $n_A$, we then calculated the probability of finding $n_A$ clusters active, as well as the average rate of active and inactive clusters as a function of $n_A$.
-We denote the trial-averaged active and inactive cluster firing rates as a function of $n_A$ as $r_{n_A,\uparrow}$ and $r_{n_A,\downarrow}$, respectively, and the trial-averaged probability of finding $n_A$ active clusters as $P(n_A)$.
+We denote the trial-averaged active and inactive cluster firing rates for a given $n_A$ as $r_{n_A,\uparrow}$ and $r_{n_A,\downarrow}$, respectively, and the trial-averaged probability of finding $n_A$ active clusters as $P(n_A)$.
 We determined the most likely number of active clusters, $n_A^{*}$, as the value corresponding to the maximum of the probability $P(n_A)$ (after averaging across network realizations).